We are currently recruiting 1 graduate student (M.S. level) to join the lab in Jan 2022 or Fall 2022!

 Ideal candidates for this position will have previous research experience (lab, field, or computer-based) and data analysis experience (e.g. R, Matlab, statistics).
 This student will be admitted through the Department of Geology at KU.

-To apply: To inquire about these positions, please contact Dr. Erin Seybold at firstname.lastname@example.org by October 15, 2020 with the following attachments: 1) A cover letter describing your interest in the position and your background, 2) Resume/CV, 3) Contact information for two professional references, and 4) unofficial transcripts.
-For more information on the lab’s research activities, check out our Research page.
+To inquire about these positions, please contact Dr. Erin Seybold at firstname.lastname@example.org by October 15, 2020 with the following attachments: 1) A cover letter describing your interest in the position, your background, and desired start date, 2) Resume/CV, 3) Contact information for two professional references, and 4) unofficial transcripts.
+Applications will be considered for a Jan 2022 or Fall 2022 start date.